Wobblyyyy/wobblyyyy/README.md

 - programmer on ftc team 11253 for 6 years
 - driver for ftc team 11253
-- programmer for frc team 4361 4361
+- programmer for frc team 4361
-- IT intern at KPM Exceptional LLC